SQLitis/monsters/README.rst

   L|Monstrous Humanoid|Large|12|260|30|Naga, Shinomen, Chameleon|13|Oriental Adventures|1
   N|Humanoid|Large|13|300|30|Saurial, Hornhead|12|Serpent Kingdoms|1

 Honorable mention for portability goes to the psionic sinew, though it's not very mobile on its own so you'll need to do most of the work of setting it up to do its job.
+Something that small (yet strong) is easy to transport and hide.
 A psionic sinew is blind, but its entire body is a primitive sensory organ that can ascertain prey by scent and vibration.
 This ability enables it to discern objects and creatures within 60 feet.
 Share Spells (Su): Any spell the host creature casts on itself automatically also affects the symbiont.
 The host and symbiont can share spells even if the spells normally do not affect creatures of the host or symbiont's type.
 Spells targeted on the host by another spellcaster do not affect the symbiont, and vice versa.
 Unlike with familiars, the spell does not automatically end if the symbiont detaches from the host, so in theory a psionic sniew could be Enlarge Personed, but the duration is likely too short to be useful.